Merge (traffic): Late merge

-The late merge method dictates that both streams of traffic should continue to drive up to the point of closure, and merge at the marked taper.
-Both streams should create alternating gaps into which vehicles from the other stream can merge at the merge point.
+The late merge method, also known as zipper merging, dictates that both streams of traffic should continue to drive up to the point of closure of one stream and merge at the marked taper.
+Both streams should create alternating gaps (like the teeth of a zipper) into which vehicles from the other stream can merge at the merge point (thus "zipping up" the zipper).
 In heavy traffic flow, traffic should therefore queue in both lanes in advance of the merge.

-The late merge method has not been found to increase throughput (throughput is the number of vehicles that pass through a point in a given period of time).
-However, it considerably reduces queue ("backup") length (because drivers use the ending lane until its end) and reduces speed differences between the two lanes, increasing safety.
+The late merge method considerably reduces both queue/line ("backup") length (because drivers use the ending lane until it ends) and speed differences between the two lanes, increasing safety.
 The late merge operates at a nearly 20 percent higher capacity than a conventional merge.
 In the case of Interstate 77 in North Carolina, where signs directed people to use the zipper merge, the maximum length of the backup was reduced from eight miles to two.

-A possible dynamic merge method would use variable message signs to instruct drivers to use all available lanes and to merge in turn if queueing is detected.
+A possible dynamic merge method would use variable message signs to instruct drivers to use all available lanes and then to merge in turn (as a zipper merge) if queueing is detected.
 At other times, drivers would use a conventional merging method.

-Governments hold campaigns to promote the late merge method because irritation and aggression are common among drivers who are not educated about the benefits of the technique, sometimes including straddling lanes to block late mergers.
-Often drivers who change lanes too early do not like to see other drivers continue until the end of the drop-away lane, even though this late merging is encouraged by the authorities.
+Some governments hold campaigns to promote the late merge method because irritation and aggression are common among drivers who are not educated about the benefits of the technique.
+These drivers sometimes straddle lanes to block late mergers.
+Often drivers who change lanes too early do not like to see other drivers continue until the end of the drop-away lane, even though the signage reveals that the road authorities want late merging to take place.